 - Hayate the Combat Butler: Hayate is a Dude Looks Like a Lady bishonen who is frequently made to crossdress and attracts even more looks/attention from males than the various females in the story.

 - Envy of Fullmetal Alchemist technically doesn't have a gender and the main form they prefer to take is that of the body of a androgynous scantily clad male.
-Some consider their sense of dress complete with bared midriff, androgynous features, non binary identity, toned body, flamboyant personality, Foe Yay with Edward and Roy, ability to shape-shift to look like anyone (male or female), sadism, and acting turned on at witnessing other characters trauma to be very sexy.
+Some consider their sense of dress complete with bared midriff, androgynous features, non binary identity, toned body, flamboyant personality, Foe Yay with Edward and Roy, ability to shape-shift to look like anyone (male or female), sadism, and acting turned on at witnessing other characters trauma to be strangely sexy.

 - Peppo of Gankutsuou is biologically male and presents as female.
 She has gorgeous looks and loves to flirt with Albert who she has a crush on.
 There's a scene in the manga where she is stripped and in the anime she goes on to become a successful model.

 - Haku could be seen as a more beautiful alluring female than the others if not for the little fact that he's a guy who wears feminine clothing.
+Even Naruto acknowledged after finding out his true gender that he’s prettier than his female crush Sakura.

 - Naruto himself has the ability (sexy jutsu) to transform himself into that of a naked female, and in this form is a Lust Object to numerous men.